mrderive/HelloTwitter/README.md

 oauth_token=''
 oauth_token_secret=''
 ```
 If you do not know what this means, start with first creating a [developer account](https://developer.twitter.com/en/docs/developer-portal/overview).
 Then create a server side [app](https://developer.twitter.com/en/docs/apps/app-management).
-Then grant [Read and Write permissions](https://developer.twitter.com/en/docs/apps/app-permissions) and then generate all the oauth stuff.
+Then grant [Read and Write permissions](https://developer.twitter.com/en/docs/apps/app-permissions).
+Then generate all the oauth stuff.
 All of this should be done via the [Developer Portal](https://developer.twitter.com/en/portal/dashboard).

 Seed a tweet id into a file called `lastids.log`.
 For example:
 ```